a-pohlman/XBee-Sniffer-Interface/README.md

 4. Next, you'll need to install the correct modules for your Python interperter
    > NOTE: It's assumed that you already have a Python interperter downloaded if installing this verison.
 If you don't have one, download one before continuing forward.

-   For the modules, go to your systems terminal, and type in the following commands one at a time:
+   For the modules, go to your systems terminal, and type in the following command:
    ```powershell
    pip install customtkinter pyserial pillow
    ```
 > [!TIP]
-> To check if the modules were installed correctly, in the same terminal type `python` and run the following code:
+> To check if the modules were installed correctly, in the same terminal type `python` and type the following code:
 > ```python
 > import customtkinter
 > import serial